virtualcell/vcell-fiji/docs/Tools/Progamming.md

   - Core libraries for N-dimensional image I/O.
   - Does not actually display the images
 - [Fiji](https://imagej.net/software/fiji)
-  - The ImageJ application with a large set of plugins included.
+  - The [ImageJ2](https://imagej.net/software/imagej2/) application with a large set of plugins included.
 - Big Data
   - Two part system, one for clients and other for the server
   - [BigDataServer](https://imagej.net/plugins/bdv/server)